RichieHakim/richfile/README.md

 )

 ## OR
-## Add type to environment so that all new RichFile objects can use it
+## Add type to the global workspace / kernel so that all new RichFile objects can use it
 rf.functions.register_type(
     type_name='numpy_array',
     function_load=lambda path: np.load(path),